Koh Samui beaches Travel Guide

 About Koh Samui beaches

 Since backpackers first arrived in Koh Samui in the 1970s, the Thai island has not looked back.
 In the 1980s the first tourist hotels opened and today the island is a fully equipped resort destination complete with all the facilities and some excellent hotels.
-Its original charms (swaying palms, starched white beaches and balmy waters) are still very much intact.
-Koh Samui offers everything from buzzing party beaches through to quiet sheltered coves, as well as myriad watersports, adventure tourism, family attractions and splashes of local colour, making it a justifiably popular Southeast Asian resort island.
+Its original charms (swaying palms, white sand beaches and balmy waters) are still very much intact.
+Koh Samui offers everything from buzzing party beaches through to quiet sheltered coves, as well as myriad watersports, adventure tourism, family attractions and splashes of local colour.

 Beyond the beach: